gsjung0419/Low2High/README.md

 4. DFT data (will be updated once the paper is accepted)

-5. EAM data (32 atoms - 20,000 configuration poitns, 108 atoms -20,000 configurations) will be available in the other repository based on the paper "Data Distillation for Neural Network Potentials toward Foundational Dataset", https://arxiv.org/abs/2311.05407
+5. EAM data (32 atoms: 20,000 configuration poitns, 108 atoms: 20,000 configurations) will be available in the other repository based on the paper "Data Distillation for Neural Network Potentials toward Foundational Dataset", https://arxiv.org/abs/2311.05407